top of page

 Floating shelves, nylons, psychology journal articles on the development of race perception and categorization

-My aim in juxtaposing minimalism and psychology is not to condemn both, but to put their parallel aspirations and limitations in conversation, ultimately bringing in Donna Haraway's faith in science and the meditative, consciousness-expanding, embodying potential of the minimalist impulse.
+In putting minimalism and psychology in conversation, my aim is not to condemn, but to ultimately bring in measured (like Robin Wall Kimmerer’s) appreciation of science and the consciousness-expanding, embodying potential of the minimalist impulse.

 Flats detail